artberri/diod/docs/scope.md

 # Scope of the dependencies

 Instance scope determines how an instance is shared between requests for the same service.
-When a request is made for a service, DIoD can return a new instance (transient) which is the default behaviour, a single instance (singleton) or a single instance within the same request (request).
+When a request is made for a service, DIOD can return a new instance (transient) which is the default behaviour, a single instance (singleton) or a single instance within the same request (request).

 This applies to instances returned from an explicit `container.get(/* */)` call as well as instances created internally by the container to satisfy the dependencies of another service.